 With the exception of gym shorts and swim trunks, men did not wear shorts going into the 1940s.
 By the middle years, however, shorts were frequently being worn in hot climates.
 This new line of “walk shorts” took men’s trousers and cut off the legs at the knee.

 1940s men’s shorts had a pleated waistband and a long just-above-the-knee length.
-They were worn with a belt, casual shirt (knit shirt or polo), tall over-the-calf socks and casual shoes.
+They were worn with a belt, casual shirt (knit shirt or polo), tall over-the-calf socks, and casual shoes.
 Fisherman type sandals could also we worn with socks!
-Shop men’s vintage style shorts.

 1940s Casual Button Down Shirts

-One particular color pattern in the late 1950s was the colorblock or two tone pattern.
-Sleeves and back were made in contrasting colors to the front shirt body or the shirt front with sleeves contrasted with the back and collar.
+One particular color pattern in the late 1950s was the colorblock, or two-tone pattern.
+Sleeves and backs were made in contrasting colors to the front shirt body, or the shirt front with sleeves contrasted with the back and collar.
 Some advertising called this the “California sport shirt.”

 In winter, plaid shirts were favored above all other prints.
-They could be made of a heavy flannel, cotton twill or suede cloth.
-They had to flap pockets, and a button up classic collar.
-Solid colors were made too but plaid was the best choice.
+They could be made of a heavy flannel, cotton twill, or suede cloth.
+They had two flap pockets and a button up classic collar.
+Solid colors were made, too, but plaid was the best choice.
 Pendleton still makes plaid shirts from their 1940s/1950s patterns.

-Learn more about these and other men’s workwear shirts.
+Learn more about these and other men’s workwear shirts here.